Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Introduction

 \ul{P2: Inconsistent implementation practices preventing transparent comparisons of methods.} We find existing DAOD methods are built using a variety of different object detection libraries with inconsistent training settings, making it difficult to determine whether performance improvements come from new DAOD methods or simply improved hyperparameters.
 We find that tweaking these hyperparameters---whose values often differ between methods yet are not reported in papers---can lead to a \textit{larger change in performance than the proposed methods themselves} (see \cref{sec:ablations}), thus we cannot take reported advancements at face value.
 Without the ability to make fair comparisons we cannot transparently evaluate contributions nor make principled methodological progress.

-\ul{P3: (a) Lack of diverse benchmarks and (b) outdated model architectures, leading to overestimation of methods' generality.} DAOD benchmarks have focused largely on urban driving scenarios with synthetic distribution shifts~\citep{sakaridis2018semantic,johnson2016driving}, and methods continue to use outdated detector architectures for comparison with prior work~\citep{chen2018domain}.
-The underlying assumption is that methods will perform equivalently across application domains and backbone architectures.
+\ul{P3: (a) Lack of diverse benchmarks and (b) outdated backbone architectures, leading to overestimation of methods' generality.} DAOD benchmarks have focused largely on urban driving scenarios with synthetic distribution shifts~\citep{sakaridis2018semantic,johnson2016driving}, and methods continue to use outdated detector backbones for comparison with prior work~\citep{chen2018domain}.
 We show that in fact the \textit{ranking of methods changes across benchmarks and architectures}, revealing that published results may be uninformative for practitioners using modern architectures and real-world data.

 \textbf{A critical reset for DAOD research.} DAOD has the potential for impact in a range of real-world applications, but these systemic benchmarking pitfalls impede progress.
 We aim to address these problems and lay a solid foundation for future progress in DAOD with the following contributions: